 Most health insurance plans cover vasectomy, though benefits will vary by insurance company and even by plan.
 Your insurance policy will determine your coverage.
 Please note that insurance companies will not guarantee coverage, and you may owe a balance after your claim is processed.

-If you don’t have an active health insurance plan, if your plan excludes vasectomy, or if our doctors are not contracted with your plan, we offer a discounted rate that includes your consultation, procedure, and follow-up testing.
-Please call us to discuss.
+If you don’t have an active health insurance plan, if your plan excludes vasectomy, or if our doctors are not contracted with your plan, we offer a discounted rate, $1,250, which includes your consultation and procedure.

 We are in-network preferred providers with most plans that use these networks: